 - Number of representations made and their impact

 St Ives would be much poorer without BID; there have been improvements which given the reduced level of spending by the local authorities, are desperately needed.

-I don’t believe it is coincidence that in the five years of St Ives BID visitor numbers have increased markedly, resulting in a significant increase in trade for many.
-The summer season is now longer and the peak for the Christmas and New Year period is clear – as 30,000+ visitors shows.
-It seems that most weeks St Ives appears in the local and national press travel supplements thanks to BID.
+In recent years St Ives visitor numbers have increased markedly, resulting in a significant increase in trade for many.
+Thanks to events and marketing the summer season is now longer and the peak for the Christmas and New Year period is clear – as 30,000+ visitors shows.

 Without BID to organise events I believe our town would look much poorer, as the harbour flags, the herring gull campaign and planting schemes would not happen as the local authorities have neither the capacity or budget to do so.
 Neil Whitham, The Balancing Eel